|OCCHIUTO DANIELE||Cycle: XXXII|

 Section: Computer Science and Engineering

-My thesis highlights the need for a shared knowledge between humans and machine in conversational settings.
-It explores the differences between natural and artificial languages and captures the notion of abstraction under levels of representation to prevent the uncanny valley in conversations.
+My thesis highlights the need for a shared knowledge between humans and machines in conversational settings.
+It explores the differences between natural and artificial languages and captures the notion of abstraction as a level of representation.
+I can exploit the level of representation I build to prevent the rise of uncanny valley in conversations.;